-- 19 The second prudential indicator is the Council's Capital Financing Requirement (CFR).
+- 19 The second prudential indicator is the Council's capital financing requirement (CFR).
 The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
 It is essentially a measure of the Council's underlying borrowing need.
 Any capital expenditure above, which has not immediately been paid for, will increase the CFR. - 20 The CFR does not increase indefinitely, as the minimum revenue position (MRP) is a statutory annual revenue charge which broadly reduces the borrowing need in line with each asset's life. - 21 The CFR includes any other long term liabilities (e.g. finance leases).
 Whilst these increase the CFR, and therefore the Council's borrowing requirement, these types of scheme include a borrowing facility and so the Council is not required to separately borrow for these schemes.
-The Council currently has £0.2m of such schemes within the CFR. - 22 The Council is asked to approve the CFR projections below:
+The Council currently has $\pounds 0.2m$ of such schemes within the CFR.

+2014/15 2015/16 2016/17 2017/18 2018/19

+Actual Estimate Estimate Estimate Estimate

-2013/14 Actual £000 2014/15 Estimate £000 2015/16 Estimate £000 2016/17 Estimate £000 2017/18 Estimate £000 Capital Financing Re Capital Financing Requirement Total CFR 143 122 101 80 59 Movement in CFR -21 -21 -21 -21 -21
+£000 £000 £000 £000 £000

+Capital Financing Requirement

+Total CFR 122 101 80 59 38

+Movement in CFR -21 -21 -21 -21 -21